s47974723-alt/lazors-group-project/README.md

 - end_point_positions: Target coordinates [x, y]
 - raw_grid: Original grid from .bff file

-## 2. block module (block.py)
+## 2. block module (blocks.py)

-The block module defines behavior of each block type in lazor game.
+This module manages grid updates and block placement for the Lazor solver and provides functions to handle how blocks (A, B, C) are placed and to skip invalid setups.
-  - A-reflect block: reflects the lazor
+  - Grid_part – Updates the grid when new blocks are placed.
-  - B-opaque block: absorbs the lazor
+  - find_occupied_spots() – Finds fixed A/B/C block positions in the grid.
-  - C-refract block: reflects + transmits
+  - obvious_skip() – Skips configurations where holes are blocked by A/B blocks.

 ## 3. tracer module (tracer.py)